osmbe/website/_posts/2016-03-12-en-mits-nick.md

 I am helping out on the forum and help website.
 I do not program, the PC is there for me and not vice versa.
 But I try to promote OSM whenever possible.

-To conclude, is there anything you would like to mention ?
+To conclude, is there anything you would like to mention?

 It would be nice to try to find out if and why someone stops contributing to OpenStreetMap